If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - All you need to get the handle in place is just one screw/nail on each side of the handle.
 If you desire to make assurances doubly sure, you might add yet another screw on each side as well just to give you a warm and fuzzy feeling.
 Note however that just one screw is enough to do the trick.

-- That done, test the fitness of the handle by flipping the box over repeatedly.
+- When done, test the fitness of the handle by flipping the box over repeatedly.
 Do the same for the back handle as well as the ledge.

 - There will appear an extra length of the bottom board; you are to allow it to hang over on the front end.
 At the end of the exercise, it will act as the landing ground for the bees.